 We’ve been researching, testing, and comparing website builders for over 10 years now, and we take it pretty seriously.
-Our overall ranking of the best website builders reveals Wix, Squarespace, and Weebly as the top three options.
-Weebly is the best website builder for small businesses, but each builder has different strengths and weaknesses, so you’ll still want to take a look at all of them.
+Our overall ranking of the best website builders reveals Squarespace, Wix, and Shopify as the top three options.
+Wix is the best website for small businesses, however, Squarespace leads the pack when it comes to building a fitness website, boasting a score of 4.6 out of 5 stars in our overall ratings.
+Each builder has different strengths and weaknesses, so you’ll still want to take a look at all of them.
 You can expand each of the bars below to learn more about these three powerhouse platforms:

-Squarespace earns the title of “best for creatives,” because it offers the best template designs of any website builder on the market.
+Squarespace is more than deserving of its title of best builder for fitness websites.
+It offers a well-rounded package and has the best template designs of any website builder on the market.
 If you want beautiful designs with minimal effort, then Squarespace is a great option.
 Here’s a quick snapshot of this builder:

 Squarespace offers a 14-day free trial, after which you can sign up to one of four premium plans, starting at $12/month.
-Squarespace also offers a ton of helpful features that make it great value for money, such as an all-in-one email marketing system to help you promote your fitness website.
+Its many helpful features make it great value for money, including its all-in-one email marketing system to help you promote your fitness website.

 In short, if you’re looking for creative template designs, then consider trying Squarespace.

-In short, if you’re looking for professionalism and scalability, then consider trying Weebly.
+In short, if you’re looking for a wider range of ecommerce features, then consider trying Wix.